Janet Elizabeth Macgregor: Personal life

 She met her husband Alastair Goold Macgregor (1919–1972) while they were students at university.
-They married at University of Glasgow chapel on 3 October 1944, and together they had four children, one daughter and three sons.
+They married at University of Glasgow chapel on 3 October 1944, and together had four children, one daughter and three sons.

-She retired to Isle of Seil.
+She retired to the Isle of Seil.
 She died of cerebrovascular disease on 8 October 2005 at the Lynn of Lorne Nursing Home, Benderloch, near Oban.